Senior Leadership Group

 Professor Brian Smith is Head of the School of Molecular Sciences.
 Dr Mark Hulett is LIMS Research Director; Dr Michael Angove is Head of Pharmacy and Applied Science; Dr Narelle Brack is Head of Chemistry and Physics, and Dr Robyn Murphy is Head of Biochemistry and Genetics.

 The wider executive team includes Dr Adam Mechler and Dr David Wilson, who lead the Graduate Research Team and Teaching and Learning Committee respectively.
 Dr Megan Maher leads the Postgraduate Coursework portfolio and Dr Matthew Perugini the Research Infrastructure portfolios.
-Dr Anne Evans is Business Support Manager.

 Professor Andrew Hill